International-Data-Spaces-Association/IDS-testbed/Testsuite/README.md

 # IDS-testbed testsuite (wip)

 ## Set-up
+**The Testbed must be set-up and running**.
+Please follow the instructions in the [installation guide](../InstallationGuide.md) and come back.

-Currently, it is possible to run tests again an IDS connector or and IDS broker.
+Currently, it is possible to run tests again an IDS connector and IDS broker.
 Simply run the following commands and replace $COMPONENT with either "Connector" or "Broker":

 `cd Testsuite`